ngadiyar93/ngadiyar93.github.io/_pages/about.md

 I received my Ph.D. from the University of Wisconsin-Madison, where I was advised by [Prof. Eric Severson](https://elev.umn.edu/) and worked with the world-renowned [Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC)](https://wempec.wisc.edu/).
 A redacted version of my Ph.D. dissertation can be found [here](https://www.researchgate.net/publication/380099454_An_Investigation_of_Power_Dense_Axial_Flux_Electric_Machines_to_Electrify_Off-Highway_Vehicles_Chapters_1_-_7).

 In addition to solving complex problems through research, I am deeply interested and committed to engineering education and outreach.
 STEM outreach is an important topic for me, especially in the context of diversity, equity, and inclusion.
 During my PhD, I engaged in STEM outreach through my research group and the Wisconsin 4-H program.
 I am eager to continue these efforts to help address systemic barriers and promote equitable access to STEM fields.

+*Note:* Until I decided to use my parents' last name in February 2025 and applied for an official name change, I had only one name "Nishanth" and was known as FNU Nishanth (mostly) or Nishanth NLN (at ORNL).
+[Read more about the FNU issue here](https://viveksinghblog.medium.com/change-my-name-remove-fnu-9bb5687e44c).